Comcast adds video subscribers, beats Street

 The Sochi Olympics, which aired in February, generated more than $1.1 billion in revenue in the quarter, Comcast said.
 This helped boost revenue at the NBC broadcast network by 73 percent to $2.6 billion.

-Comcast reported net income of $1.87 billion, or 71 cents per share.
-Excluding items such as a sale of an investment in the quarter, EPS was 68 cents, which beat analysts' estimates by 4 cents.
+Comcast reported net income of $1.87 billion, or 71 cents per share, compared with $1.44 billion or 54 cents a share a year earlier.
+Excluding items such as a sale of an investment in the quarter, EPS was 68 cents, which beat analysts' estimates by 4 cents, according to Thomson Reuters I/B/E/S.

 Revenue rose 14 percent to $17.41 billion from $15.31 billion.
 Analysts on average expecting $17.04 billion.

-Comcast shares rose 1.9 percent to close at $50.83 on the Nasdaq on Tuesday.
+Comcast shares were up 3.2 percent at $51.49 on the Nasdaq on Tuesday morning.

 (Editing by Lisa Von Ahn, Sofina Mirza-Reid and Matthew Lewis)